mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 There are several possible solvers to use with MiniZinc.
 When I install on macOS using *brew* the solver "coinbc" is available.
 When I install **sudo apt install minizinc** on Ubuntu Linux, the solver "gecode" is available.

 Notice that we don't set values for the constants **n** and **m** as we did when using MiniZincIDE.
-We instead set them in Python code before calling the solver:
+We instead set them in Python code before calling the solver in lines 7 and 8:

 ```python
 from minizinc import Instance, Model, Solver